By Suzanne Michaels

-South Central Solid Waste Authority manages solid waste, recyclables and battles illegal dumping for residents and businesses of the City of Las Cruces and Doña Ana County.
-You can contact the SCSWA at 575-528-3800.
+The South Central Solid Waste Authority (SCSWA) manages solid waste, recyclables, and fights illegal dumping for residents and businesses in the City of Las Cruces and Doña Ana County.
+You can reach the SCSWA at (575) 528-3800 or visit www.SCSWA.net